google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a JSON expression, extracts a JSON number and returns that value as a SQL `DOUBLE`.
-If the expression is SQL `NULL`, the function returns SQL `NULL`.
-If the extracted JSON value is not a number, an error is produced.
+Extracts a JSON number and converts it to a
+SQL `DOUBLE` value.

+Arguments:

 +   `json_expr`: JSON.
 For example: